isoteriksoftware/express-response-helper/README.md

 });
 ```
 <br></br>
-**.fail(messages [, status] [, code] [, customMessage])**: This function is a generic function for responses that generally indicate errors.
+**.fail(messages [, status] [, code])**: This function is a generic function for responses that generally indicate errors.
 All but one parameters are optional:
   - `messages` can be a string, an object or an array of error messages indicating what went wrong.
 This parameter is the only required parameter.
   - `status` is the HTTP status code and is 400 by default.
   - `code` can be used to specify a custom error code (it doesn't have to be a number).
 When it is null, the `status` code will be used.
 It is null by default.
-  - `customMessage` will be returned as the response body in place of a json body.
-Since this function will always return a non-null json response, this parameter is not that useful.
-You will often ignore it.

-This function internally generates a json response body in the standard IANA format.
-For example, when `messages` is a string and assuming `status` is 400 and `code` is null, the response looks like:
+This function internally generate a json response body in the following format.
+For example, when `messages` is a string, `status` is 400 and `code` is null, the response looks like:
 ```json
 {
   "status": 400,